weisluke/WoTMUD/README.md

 3. Type "wotpack install mapper" into the command line and hit enter.
 ![mapper_install_2](https://user-images.githubusercontent.com/52049495/137254629-cf6e9d2e-8676-40c0-af78-cd6bd581a6f6.png)

 4. If things are successful, you should receive some messages along the lines of "(wotpack_installer): New mapper_scripts successfully installed."
+A help message should pop up.
 A new window should appear in the top right of the screen as well, though it will say that there are no rooms in the map.
 This is because we need to download the map file.
 ![mapper_install_3](https://user-images.githubusercontent.com/52049495/137247489-22d1b16a-27a7-40c3-9331-ebfcf809c1b1.png)

 5. Type "map update".
 You should again receive some messages about the map file downloading and installing.
 This may take a moment depending on your internet speed.
 Once that is done, the message in the top right map window should change to say that you have a map loaded, but Mudlet doesn't know where you are.